parrt/msds501/projects/images.md

 ...
 ```

+*Do not add the zip file to the repository*.

 That has commit your change (and addition of a file) to the local repository and now you need to push it back to github, the remote repository:

 ```bash